jarviscanada/jarvis_data_eng_NarimanAlimuradov/core_java/jdbc/README.md

 To start the app, a PostgreSQL server should be running so that the **JDBC executor** can establish a connection.
 From this point on, this connector can be used to create queries and fetch or modify the data.

-There are two key files that are heavily involved with operationality:
+Two key files are heavily involved with operationality:

 **JDBCExecutor.java**
 > Entry point of the JDBC app.
 Establishes the connection to the database.
 Implemented queries can be called here.